 The cigars more premium selections have garnered the some of highest marks from world-renown critics.

 Fitting the pattern of constant conflict, Cohiba has been in a patent fight with the US maker of the same name for decades.

-Other lauded Cuban brands include:
+Other highly sought after Cuban cigar brands include:

 - Romeo y Julieta

 However, according to the U.S. International Trade Commission, "Cuba's tobacco sector is fully state-controlled".